Category: Transcript

 -

 Check out the episode: You can find the shownotes through this link.
-Are you interested in the comparison of urban development and retrofit?
-Our debate today works with the article titled The economics of adaptive reuse – Comparative cost analysis of revitalization vs demolition and construction at Radex Park Marywilska from 2025, by Janusz Sobieraj,…
+Are you interested in the effects of autonomous vehicles on the urban fabric?
+Our debate today works with the article titled How autonomous vehicles can affect anomalies of urban transportation from 2025, by Francesco Filippi and Adriano Alessandrini, published in the MDPI Future…

 -